DeadShotCS/Facial-Replacement/README.md

 # Facial-Replacement
 Homography based facial replacement using segmentation.
 This library focuses on utilizing segmentation to create a more pose invariant facial replacement method when using homography.

-The basis of this library is made off of reference [2] for dense facial landmark collection.
+**The basis of this library is made off of reference [2] for dense facial landmark collection.
+Their library will be needed to run this code.**

 This is a project for CS 8650, and was turned into a small informal paper.